 Traditional manipulation of the final outcome.
 A team or individual is paid to lose.

-Manipulation of a particular event during a competition that does not necessarily influence the outcome.
-For example the first throw-in or corner (spot-fixing).
+Manipulation of a particular event that does not necessarily influence the outcome of the event.
+For example, the first throw-in or corner (spot fixing).

-Manipulation of the final result but not the outcome of the match.
-For example that players are paid to let in a minimum number of goals (point-shaving).
+Manipulation of the final result but not the outcome of the event.
+For example, goalkeepers are paid to let in a minimum number of goals (point shaving).

 What is permitted?

-Many sports have distinctive characteristics and traditions for organising competitions that do not constitute match fixing.
+Many sports have distinctive characteristics and traditions for organising events that do not constitute match fixing.
 For example, athletes or teams are allowed to save their strength based on a tactical assessment.
-The fundamental values on which sport is based are therefore important guiding principles.
+The fundamental values on which sport are based are therefore important guiding principles.
 This is closely linked to good training of managers and athletes.

 Risk and punishment